Uchida with sunglasses

 9. Watts, op cit.

-10. The strange conversion of the strongly left-wing Uchida into an ardent supporter of the insane jingoism of the Pacific War years was by no means exceptional at the time, as Peter High reveals in his great book The Imperial Screen (cited above).
+10. The strange conversion of the strongly left-wing Uchida into an ardent supporter of the insane jingoism of the Pacific War years was by no means exceptional at the time, as Peter High reveals in his book The Imperial Screen (cited above).
 The process of such conversion was called tenkō (literally, “reorientation”) and it occurred on a mass basis, as the nation’s intellectuals abandoned their (mostly) liberal convictions for militarism and Emperor-worship.
 This change was accomplished, moreover, almost totally without the use of force.
 As Professor High states, “The scene of such political conversions was not the station house or the prison cell, but the company conference room or even a posh downtown restaurant.”
 As a result, almost none of the nation’s intelligentsia resisted the rise of Fascism, and many of its best film artists, including Kurosawa (who had started out as a Communist activist), strongly supported the Fascist regime throughout the war years, even after it became obvious that Japan would lose.
 See High, op. cit., pp. xiii-xiv.

 11. All quotes by Kishi, unless otherwise indicated, are from the following source: Kishi, Fumiko and Ishii, Taeko, Manei and I (Manei to Watashi).
 Bungeishunjū (Tokyo), August 5, 2015.
 ISBN: 9784163903149.
 All translations from the Japanese are by Hayley Scanlon, with minor changes in usage and punctuation by the blog author.
 The quote cited appears on page 120.